Export Control Regulations

 - Educational information released by instruction in courses listed in course catalogs or through general scientific, mathematical, or engineering principles;

 - Employment of foreign nationals who are bona fide and full time regular employees.

 Important!
-Although the majority of research conducted at the University of Maine qualifies as fundamental research, neither the fundamental research exclusion nor the public domain exclusion can be invoked for physical goods, software and encryption, research when there is no intent to publish results, research conducted outside the U.S., and research involving persons or countries subject to any sanctions.
-Likewise, no exclusion can be claimed if the University or the researcher accepts award restrictions regarding the participation of foreign nationals, or the access to, or dissemination or publication of resulting research information.
+Although the majority of research conducted at the University of Maine qualifies as fundamental research, neither the fundamental research exclusion nor the public domain exclusion can be invoked for physical goods, software, and encryption; research when there is no intent to publish results; research conducted outside the U.S.; and research involving persons or countries subject to any sanctions.
+Likewise, no exclusion can be claimed if the University or the researcher accepts award restrictions regarding the participation of foreign nationals or access to, dissemination of, or publication of resulting research information.